MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Many students will comment on the "lack of tailoring" in the course.

-It's worth noting that I there is no "public facing" mention that the COOP 1000 course is intended to be tailored.
+It's worth noting that there is no "public facing" mention that the COOP 1000 course is intended to be tailored.

-However, it is worth noting that the goal of the course is to provide students with the resources they need to conduct their job search, and I'd say that the tech industry's job search expectations do not align with what is presented in the "templated" course.
+Regardless, please do not assume this course going to be "modernly tailored".

 Here is a list of the only contents that seem tailored to the tech industry: